 In fact, the Puma Bowie is actually a very well-designed hunting knife with its 6” clip-point blade made from 440C steel (one of my favorite knife steels) and its graceful edge and sweep.
 Consequently, this knife would be large enough to take on really large game such as hippo or crocodiles; and yet, hold an edge throughout the entire process.

-Plus, with a 16% to 18% Chromium content, this steel is highly corrosion resistant.
-In addition, as a compliment to the fine steel blade, the Puma Bowie features handle slabs made from the antlers of the wild stag (similar to some of these small sized EDC blades) which are formed via a meticulous manufacturing process to make this knife a truly unique, one-of-a-kind hunting tool.
+Plus, with a 16% to 18% Chromium content, this steel is highly corrosion-resistant.
+In addition, as a compliment to the fine steel blade, the Puma Design features handle slabs made from the antlers of the wild stag (similar to some of these small-sized EDC blades) which are formed via a meticulous manufacturing process to make this knife a truly unique, one-of-a-kind hunting tool.

 The said process goes this way: